Hedroed/hedroed-bureau.zsh-theme/README.md

 plugins=(git brew encode64 phing colorize copydir copyfile dirhistory autojump web-search osx) [[ -s $(brew --prefix)/etc/profile.d/autojump.sh ]] && . $(brew --prefix)/etc/profile.d/autojump.sh
 ```

+# Improvement

+Show python version if a `.py` file is detected in current directory.
+Show docker version if a `docker-compose.yml` or a `Dockerfile` is detected in current directory.

+Show current virtualenv name.
+Show if a proxy is set in HTTP_PROXY env.

 # Sources